 [Regulation 47F inserted in Gazette 10 Feb 2006 p.
 673.]

 47G.
-Power to refuse, cancel or suspend recreational skipper’s ticket
+Recreational skipper’s ticket, CEO may refuse, cancel or suspend

 (1) The CEO may refuse an application for, or cancel or suspend, a recreational skipper’s ticket if satisfied that the applicant or ticket holder —